ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 ## Task 7: Testing single sign-on

-46. In the Azure portal, on the Salesforce application integration page, click Single sign-on.
+46. In the Azure portal, on the Salesforce application integration page, click Single sign-on (step 5).
 47. On the Test single sign-on with Salesforce section, click Test.
 48. Click on Sign in as current user.
 49. You will be redirected to the Salesforce sign-in page.
 Click on Log in using SSO Ignite demo.
 If you don’t see it, it can be located at the bottom of the page.